j1sk1ss/CordellCompiler/README.md

 </details>

 ## Dominant calculation
-With the `CFG`, we can determine the dominators of each block.
-In simple terms, a dominator of a block `Y` is a block `X` that appears on every path from the entry block to `Y`.
-For example, the following figure illustrates how this works.
+With the structured `CFG`, we can move on to a `SSA` form [[?]](https://en.wikipedia.org/wiki/Static_single-assignment_form) [[?]](https://www.geeksforgeeks.org/compiler-design/static-single-assignment-with-relevant-examples/) [[?]](https://dl.acm.org/doi/10.1145/75277.75280).
+First of all, we need to calculate dominators [[?]](https://en.wikipedia.org/wiki/Dominator_(graph_theory)) for each block in the `CFG`.
+In the nutshell, a dominator of a block `Y` is a block `X` that appears on every path from the start block to `Y`.
+For example, the Figure 6 illustrates how this works.

 <p align="center">
   <img src="docs/media/dominators.png">
   <br>
-  <em>Figure 6 — Find dominator</em>
+  <em>Figure 6 — How we find a dominator</em>
 </p>

 ### Strict dominance
+Now we need to find a strict dominator for every block in the `CFG`.
+The reason why we need to do this, is a placement of `phi` functions.
+We will talk about them later. </br>
 Strict dominance tells us which block strictly dominates another.
-A block `X` strictly dominates block `Y` if `X` dominates `Y` and `X` != `Y`.
+A block `X` strictly dominates block `Y` if `X` dominates `Y` (important note here: `X != Y`).
 Why do we need this?
 The basic dominance relation marks all blocks that dominate a given block, but later analyses often require only the closest one.
-A block `X` is said to be the immediate dominator of `Y` if `X` strictly dominates `Y`, and there is no other block `Z` such that `Z` strictly dominates `Y` and is itself strictly dominated by `X`.
+A block `X` is said to be the strict dominator of `Y` if there is no other block `Z` such that `Z` strictly dominates `Y` and is itself strictly dominated by `X`. </br>
+For example, Figure 7 illustrates how strict dominators are look like.

 <p align="center">
   <img src="docs/media/strict_dominance.png">
   <br>
-  <em>Figure 7 — Find strict dominator</em>
+  <em>Figure 7 — How we find a strict dominator</em>
 </p>

 ### Dominance frontier
-The dominance frontier of a block `X` is the set of blocks where the dominance of `X` ends.
+The dominance frontier [[?]](https://pages.cs.wisc.edu/~fischer/cs701.f05/lectures/Lecture22.pdf) [[?]](https://stackoverflow.com/questions/69794988/how-to-build-dominance-frontier-for-control-flow-graph) of a block `X` is the set of blocks where the dominance of `X` ends.
 More precisely, it represents all the blocks that are partially influenced by `X`: `X` dominates at least one of their predecessors, but does not dominate the block itself.
-In other words, it marks the boundary where control flow paths from inside `X’s` dominance region meet paths coming from outside.
+In other words, it marks the boundary where control flow paths from inside `X`'s dominance region meet paths coming from outside (Figure 8).

 <p align="center">
   <img src="docs/media/dominance_frontier.png">